Pulaski Village Historic District

 Pulaski Village Historic District is a national historic district located at Pulaski in Oswego County, New York.
-The district includes 27 contributing buildings and two contributing sites located at the intact historic residential and commercial core of the village.
+The district includes 27 contributing buildings and two contributing sites located within the intact historic residential and commercial core of the village.
 The buildings include seven residences, two churches, a courthouse, and 26 commercial structures.

 It was listed on the National Register of Historic Places in 1983.